Your Furnace Doesn’t Feel Hot Enough.

 The trusty plunger

 This might seem obvious, but a plunger is still your best bet for clearing a toilet clog, and a flange plunger works the best for toilet clogs if you have one available.
+If you don’t have one in your home, you may want to consider heading to your nearest Home Depot to pick one up and, while you’re there, any other home and DIY supplies you may need – look at this to find coupons and promo codes to help you make a saving on your next purchase there.
 Put the plunger in the toilet bowl and push down gently.
 The first push is to get all the air out of the plunger, and if you push too hard, you risk dirty water splashing out of the bowl.
-After the first push, the plunger should have a pretty good seal, and the risk of splashing is less so you can pump the plunger up and down with a right amount of force.
+After the first push, the plunger should have a pretty good seal, and the risk of splashing is less, so you can pump the plunger up and down with the right amount of force.

 Call Someone for Help